Ben Radcliffe (footballer)

-William Benjamin Callister Radcliffe (born 15 September 2003) is a professional footballer who plays as a central defender and midfielder for club Crawley Town.
+William Benjamin Callister Radcliffe (born 15 September 2003) is a professional footballer who plays as a central defender and midfielder for club Yeovil Town on loan from club Crawley Town.

 Radcliffe came through the youth setup at Burton Albion, where he had loan spells at Mickleover and Banbury United, before being released by Burton in June 2023, just two months after his league debut.
-In July 2023, Radcliffe signed with Derby County and has been a part of the under-21 squad, 2024 he was loaned to Gateshead.
+In July 2023, Radcliffe signed with Derby County and had been a part of the under-21 squad.
+In 2024 & again in 2026, he was loaned to Gateshead from his respective clubs.

 Career

 Burton Albion

 Radcliffe joined the Burton Albion academy setup in 2016, after a period at Derby County's youth system.
 His first experience of senior first team football coming at Southern League Premier Division Central side Mickleover, initially on 28-day work experience loan in December 2021, his stay at Mickleover was extended until the end of 2021–22 season.
 He received high praise for his performances by Mickleover's manager John McGrath, he was used in a wide variety of positions at Mickleover in centre-back, right-back, right wing and attacking midfielder, Burton academy manager Danny Robinson, stating this was a great to his development as a player.
-At Mickleover, Radcliffe scored five goals during his six month stay and his versatility, strength and intelligence as a player made him popular with teammates and coaches at Mickleover.
+At Mickleover, Radcliffe scored five goals during his six-month stay and his versatility, strength and intelligence as a player made him popular with teammates and coaches at Mickleover.
 At Burton, he won the club's Scholar of the season award.

 In June 2022, Radcliffe signed his first professional contract with Burton.
 In August 2022 he joined National League North outfit Banbury United on a short team loan.
 This was later extended to the end of the Banbury's season, as he played 43 National League North games, scoring twice.
 Radcliffe made his Burton Albion and English Football League debut in Burton's 1–0 League One win at home to Cambridge United on 3 May 2023, a game which Radcliffe came on as an 18th-minute substitute, playing in the remainder of the match, he played the game at right-back and his performance in the match was described as "assured".
 Radcliffe was released by Burton in at the end of the 2022–23 season.
 His release was seen as a surprise by Burton reporters as he had just started to break into the first team.